Flurpish/CodeStorage/Coding/ProgrammingBasics/3-ide-and-python.md

 > https://code.visualstudio.com/docs/python/python-quick-start

 For this one, you only really need to follow the first "Quick Start" part, with possibily going into "Tutorial" for downloading the Python interpreter.

+## Final Notes

+Before we start programming, it's important to understand that it will be confusing at first.
+This is where most people get discouraged.
+It's going to be a learning process, and I'll make sure that we actually put to use what we learn.
+My classes taught me the fundamentals, not how to actually apply them, so I intend to fix that issue with these courses!